jpmrblood/ai-suka/src/content/blog/indonesian-government-wealth-accumulation.md

 ---

-*This article was researched using Gemini Pro 2.5 as the base AI model and edited with Roo Code for enhanced accuracy and formatting.*
+*This article was researched by the author using Gemini Pro 2.5 in Gemini web interface and edited with Roo Code (using Supernova model) for enhanced accuracy and formatting.*